systematic-magic/AgingPubMed/research_papers_pdf.rst

 7. Abbreviations
 ---------------

 7.1.
 Abbreviations should be kept underneath keywords in the abstract section when there are 5 or less present.
-Please note that this is only applicable to the PDF, and Abbreviations are always kept in the final sections for HTML.
+Please note that this is only applicable to the PDF, and abbreviations are always kept in the final sections in HTML.

 7.2.
 Check that abbreviations section has a title “Abbreviations:”.
 It should start with capital letter and be followed by colon (:).